Kenway-web/Kenway-web/README.md

 # 👋 Welcome to My GitHub Profile!

 Hello there!
-I'm [Shoaib Ali], a passionate mobile development enthusiast with a keen interest in crafting innovative and user-friendly applications for both Android and iOS platforms.
+I'm Shoaib Ali, a passionate mobile development enthusiast with a keen interest in crafting innovative and user-friendly applications for both Android and iOS platforms.

 ## 🚀 What I Do